Estimating the Number of Components in Finite Mixture Models via Variational Approximation: Proofs of Main Results

 for almost every $x$.
-Note that the term inside the second limit is a linear combination of finite many $g(x;\eta_k^*)$ and $\nabla g(x;\eta_k^*)$ terms.
-Since the parameter space is compact under Assumption A1, each linear combination coefficient has a convergent sub-sequence.
+Note that the whole term inside the second limit is a linear combination of finite many $g(x;\eta_k^*)$ and $\nabla g(x;\eta_k^*)$ terms.
+Also, since $\Omega$ is compact under Assumption A1, each linear combination coefficient has a convergent sub-sequence.
 Without loss of generality, we may substitute the sequence with its sub-sequence, and denote the respective limits as